Finance Trust Bank

-Finance Trust Bank (FTB), commonly called Finance Trust, is a commercial bank in Uganda.
-It is licensed by the Bank of Uganda, the central bank and national banking regulator.
+Finance Trust Bank (FTB), commonly called Finance Trust, is a Tier II credit services company in Uganda.
+It was previously licensed as commercial bank by Bank of Uganda, the central bank and the national banking regulator of that country.
+The Bank of Uganda gave Finance Trust from 1 January 2026 until 31 March 2026 to transition from a Tier I commercial bank to a Tier II credit company, due to capitalization issues.

 Location

 The headquarters of FTB are located at TWED Plaza, Lumumba Avenue, Nakasero, in the Central Division of Kampala, Uganda's capital city.
 The coordinates of the institution's headquarters are 0°19'18.0"N 32°34'35.0"E (Latitude:0.321667; Longitude:32.576389).

 History

 FTB was founded in 1984 as Uganda Women's Finance Trust Limited.
 The objective was to provide financial services to low income people in Uganda, especially women.
 Sixty percent of the bank's customers are women.
 Subsequently, the institution rebranded to Uganda Finance Trust Limited, a Tier III financial institution, recognized as a microfinance deposit-taking institution under the supervision of the Bank of Uganda.
 On 11 November 2013, the Bank of Uganda granted the bank a full commercial banking license.
 The institution then rebranded to its current name.